Home Compare G24.DE vs PGHN.SW

 Scout24 vs Partners Group Holding: Which Stock Looks Stronger in 2026?

-Scout24 SE holds the cleaner structural position, with the lead spread across growth and stability.
+The structural profiles are close, with Scout24 SE carrying a narrow edge on stability.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity